jterwilliger30/Crossplatform-Chess-Server/README.md

 - It seems the colors of the unicode chess pieces are not standardized :(

 # Build
-- Build assumes you have Protobuf 21.12 installed to /usr/local/lib and /usr/local/include... while protobuf is in the externals folder, it is not currently dynamically compiled or linked
+- Build assumes you have Protobuf 21.12 installed somewhere CMake can find it... while protobuf is in the externals folder, it is not currently dynamically compiled or linked.
+Building protobuf should just be as simple as calling 'cmake .' or 'cmake3', then 'make', then 'sudo make install'.